John Boyden: Orchestral roles and Enigma Classics

 Boyden afterwards applied for benefits at the Job Centre.
 Upon stating his last post was as managing director at the LSO he was told "I don't think we've got any of those [positions available]".
-Boyden later stated that he considered there to be an excessive drinking culture among members of the orchestra.
 After his death it was revealed that Boyden was employed by Private Eye as their first music correspondent, under the penname "Lunchtime O'Boulez".
+"Lunchtime O'Booze" was a regular pseudonym that had been used in the magazine, in reference to the liquid lunch historically consumed by journalists.
+Boyden's moniker combined this with the surname of French composer and conductor Pierre Boulez.
+A series of articles in Private Eye in the early 1980s that suggested drunkenness, financial incompetence and absenteeism among LSO players and staff resulted in a libel action by lawyers for the orchestra and its chairman Anthony Camden.
+Private Eye settled out of court, admitting the items were false and paying damages.